 4. Go back to Settings, and tap ‘Developer Options’, which may be at the end of menu.

 5. Turn on ‘Mock Locations App’ – it may be called ‘Allow Mock Locations’ – and select Surfshark as your mock location app.
+If you're using a different mock location app, select it now instead of Surfshark.

 7. Then all you need to do is open Surfshark and select a location – it’ll spoof your location automatically to match the server you’re connected to.
 Make sure you do this before opening any app you're trying to trick.
+If you're using a different mock location app, connect to your chosen Surfshark server, and then change your location on the GPS spoofer to match.

 Please note: There have been reports of users also having to install the BlueStacks emulator to access Pokémon GO.
 This is due to the fact that on some devices the System Location must be changed as well.
 If you struggle with these steps without an emulator, try again when using BlueStacks.